-Michael H. Reed is of counsel in the Philadelphia office of Pepper Hamilton LLP.
+Michael H. Reed is special counsel in the Philadelphia office of Pepper Hamilton LLP.
 He is a member of the firm’s Corporate Restructuring and Bankruptcy Practice Group and concentrates his practice in the field of bankruptcy and insolvency law.
 He is a fellow of the American College of Bankruptcy and a member of the American Law Institute.

 Mr. Reed is a past president of the Pennsylvania Bar Association (PBA) (2004-05) and was the first person of color to lead the PBA.
 He previously served as chairman of the House of Delegates of the PBA and as a member of the association’s board of governors.

 During 1998-99, Mr. Reed was a member of the Lawyers’ Local Bankruptcy Rules Advisory Committee of the U.S. District Court for the Eastern District of Pennsylvania, which helped draft the new local bankruptcy rules adopted for the district effective February 1, 1999.
 During 1997-98, he served a one-year term as chairman of the Eastern District of Pennsylvania Bankruptcy Conference.
 Mr. Reed has served on three bankruptcy judge merit selection committees for the Eastern District of Pennsylvania, to which he was appointed by the United States Court of Appeals for the Third Circuit, during 1992-93, 2000 and 2014.
 He chaired the 2000 Committee.

 Mr. Reed chairs the Subcommittee on Federal Courts of the American Bar Association’s Standing Committee on the American Judicial System and is the State Delegate for Pennsylvania in the ABA House of Delegates.
 He previously served on the ABA’s Board of Governors and Presidential Advisory Council on Diversity in the Profession.
 Active in the Business Bankruptcy Committee of the ABA’s Section of Business Law for over 25 years, Mr. Reed previously chaired its Subcommittee on Secured Creditors (co-chair), Subcommittee on Committees, Subcommittee on Avoiding Powers, Subcommittee on Mass Tort and Environmental Claims and Subcommittee on Labor and Employment Law.
 He also previously served on the Business Law Section’s Publications Board.